Many children are labeled as having behavioral or attention

 Color Perception

-Being able to tell different colors apart (if you are not color-blind)
+Being able to tell different colors apart (if you are

 14